MatthieuBonbon/MatthieuBonbon/README.md

 This list will be updated each time a new project is published.

 List of projects I worked on :

+  - prototype_RPG (Java) : A study project about an implementation of the prototype of an RPG.
+Uses (for the class modeling) the design pattern described by the GoF in the book *Design Patterns: Elements of Reusable Object-Oriented Software*

-  - Bucket3000 (Java) : A study projet about data anonymization.
+  - Bucket3000 (Java) : A study project about data anonymization.
 Uses in particular Bucketization methods and one-dimensional and multi-dimensional algorithms.

   - jeu-de-nim (Java) : A study project about an implementation of the nim game.